jbjulia/tunnel-vision/README.md

 > **Note:** Do not clone directly on the Tunnel Vision master branch.
 You
 > **MUST** create your own fork then clone that fork.

-Read additional information about styling and the conventions in the `docs` module in the [README](./docs/README.md) file.
+Read additional information about styling and the conventions in the `docs-build` module `README` file.

 ## License